 – Lack of weather sealing

-When you see a lens with an aperture of f/1.4, you already know that there is at least one strong benefit.
-Adding there a fast HSM autofocus, compact size, good construction, and an affordable price point to match its f/1.4 aperture, the 30mm lens set itself apart as a unique option.
+When you see a lens with an aperture of f/1.4, you already know there is at least one strong benefit.
+Adding a fast HSM autofocus, compact size, good construction, and an affordable price point to match its f/1.4 aperture, the 30mm lens is sure to impress.

-Build and handling: The Sigma lens for the Nikon D7000 is made of thermally stable composite (TSC) which has a metallic look and feel, giving it a professional appearance.
+Build and handling: The Sigma lens is made of thermally stable composite (TSC) with a metallic look and feel, giving it a professional appearance.
 The lens design is sleek, with well-marked and precise indicators.
-The focusing ring moves smoothly and has a silky feel when turning, neither too tight nor too loose.
+The focusing ring moves smoothly and is silky when turning, neither tight nor loose.
 The AF/Manual switch is positioned for easy use without looking and clicking smoothly between the two modes.

 Performance: Sigma’s Hypersonic Motor internal autofocus system is impressive, with a fast and almost silent operation.
-The front element stays in place during focusing and manual focus can be maintained even when autofocus is engaged.
-The Nikon D7000 Sigma lens corner sharpness is slightly less than the center sharpness, but it’s still acceptable.
-The 8-blade aperture produces nice bokeh.
+The front element stays in place during focusing, and manual focus can be maintained even when autofocus is engaged.
+The Sigma lens corner sharpness is slightly less than the center sharpness, but it’s still acceptable.
+The 8-blade aperture produces a nice bokeh.
 Chromatic aberration is present but well-controlled, making it easy to manage.

-Best for: The best option for indoor portrait photography is this Nikon D7000 lens due to its shorter focal length compared to others.
+Best for: It’s the best option for indoor portrait photography due to its shorter focal length compared to others.
 Its f/1.4 large aperture makes it ideal for shooting in low-light conditions.
-In addition to portrait photography, this lens also offers versatility for street, landscape, and travel photography.
+In addition to portrait photography, this lens offers versatility in street, landscape, and travel photography.

-In conclusion, the Nikon D7000 lens is an excellent choice, boasting high-quality construction and attractive bokeh in defocused areas.
+In conclusion, the Sigma 30mm f/1.4 lens is an excellent choice, boasting high-quality construction and attractive bokeh in defocused areas.
 Despite its lack of weather sealing, it consistently creates eye-catching images and represents a wise investment at an affordable cost.

 4. Sigma 18-35mm F1.8 Art DC HSM